 Community Background.
 The City of Rockford is one of the oldest communities in the State of Illinois, incorporated in 1839 prior to the Civil War (incorporated as a village, and then chartered as a city in 1852).
 After a long period of growth during the late 19th and early 20th century, population stabilized around its current level in the post-war era.
-As of the 2010 Census, City population is 152,871 (150,115 in the 2000 Census).
+As of the 2010 Census, the City population is 152,871 (150,115 in the 2000 Census), making it one of the largest communities in the state.

 The City has a number of important assets that make it desirable location for residents and that fosters a competitive environment for businesses.
 First, the City has an educated work, with 80% of the adult population (over age 25) having obtained a high school degree and 21% either a bachelor's degree or an advanced degree (master's degree or other advanced degree).
-Rockford College is located near the proposed TIF District, and Northern Illinois University is located within close driving distance.
+Rockford College is located near the proposed TIF District, and both Northern Illinois University and Beloit College are located within close driving distance.

 Secondly, the City possesses a variety of transportation assets, including proximity to multiple Interstate highways, state highways, and an airport.
 Interstate 90 is the primary linkage to the Chicago area, and Interstate 39 takes travelers south to Rochelle, DeKalb, and other communities.
-3rdly, the area is increasingly intertwined with the growing suburban areas northwest of Chicago.
+Thirdly, the area is increasingly intertwined with the growing suburban areas northwest of Chicago.